-But he’s free on 16 thousand-dollar bail.
+But he’s free on 16-thousand-dollars bail.

 Complacency = a feeling of calm satisfaction with your own abilities or situation that prevents you from trying harder

 We can’t be complacent, we have to stand out and say “enough is enough”. – People get complacent.
-It’s a natural instinct: you just won and now you’re happy and you’re complacent.
+It’s a natural instinct: you just won and now you’re happy, and you’re complacent.
 Don’t be complacent.

-Imaging the hypothetical situation when you decided to study English and gain some experience washing dishes somewhere in New Orleans.
+Two more examples of MLR phenomenon and complacency combined: imagine the hypothetical situation when you decided to study English and gain some experience washing dishes somewhere in New Orleans.
 It is a kind of “work and travel” adventure.
 You wash your dishes and keep the radio on.
 Then you hear that “The landfall is expected in 30 minutes and the levees will most probably not hold”.
 The problem is you never watched the news and you hated the unit on the English Patient platform when its author begged you to pay some attention to a couple of new words:

 Isaak made landfall in Louisiana Tuesday night as a category one storm with winds of up to 130 kilometers per hour.
 Officials in New Orleans hope that billions of dollars in improvements made to the levee system will hold up against the power of Isaak. – When hurricane Katrina hit New Orleans five years ago, the levees broke flooding the city.